MEMBER STORIES

 So, do you want to be known for being eco-friendly, inclusive, transparent, empowering, down-to-earth?
 Consider your keywords at every step of your marketing cycle, from picking your brand colours and selecting stock photos, to naming your products and services, and communicating with your audience on and offline.

-As a simple example, if one of your values is caring about the environment but you share a stock photo of a person drinking from a one-use coffee cup, this will be out of alignment and therefore could be jarring for your audience.
+As a simple example, if one of your values is caring about the environment but you share a stock photo of a person drinking from a one-use coffee cup, this will be out of alignment and could be jarring for your audience.

 However, if you put every item through the filter of what you stand for, you'll get an instinctive reaction when something doesn't sit right.
-This will help you stay true to your values and build a relationship of trust and respect with your right people!
+This will help you stay true to your values and build a relationship of trust and respect with your right people.

-Start with why.
 What has drawn you to your business idea?
 Why are you inspired to work with your ideal clients over anybody else?
 Why will bringing your product into the world make a difference?
-Get clear on your purpose before you move onto visuals, and you'll find they take on much more meaning and last longer too!

-Don't be a magpie.
-Following on from my previous point about clarity, try to keep your visuals as cohesive as possible and resist the temptation to get swept up in popular trends, as this will only serve to confuse your audience, and confused people don't buy.
-Building a recognisable brand takes time; if you commit to one colour palette or photographic style, slowly but surely you'll see that you're creating an overall aesthetic that represents who you are, and appeals to those who get you!
+Following on from my previous point about clarity, try to keep your visuals as cohesive as possible and resist the temptation to get swept up in popular trends, as this will only serve to confuse your audience.
+And confused people don't buy.

-Spend some time (and money, if necessary) crafting your on- and off-boarding processes to make them as simple and pleasant as possible for your clients; this makes up their experience working with you and is what they'll tell their contacts about.
+Spend some time (and money, if necessary) crafting your on- and off-boarding processes to make them as simple and pleasant as possible for your clients.
+This makes up their experience working with you and is what they'll tell their contacts about.

-Create free content that uplifts and inspires your target audience.
 If they feel good after visiting your social media profiles or blog, or receiving one of your mailing list emails, they will associate you with that positive feeling.
 As Maya Angelou put it "people will forget what you said, people will forget what you did, but people will never forget how you made them feel".

 Sophie Carefull